Consonance/consonance/README.md

 See http://localhost:15672/#/queues for your queues, username and password is guest by default.

+## Viewing Swagger Web Service API Documentation

+See the consonance-webservice [README](consonance-webservice/README.md) for how to setup and view the Swagger API documentation/client.

 ## Releasing

 See the [developer page](https://github.com/Consonance/consonance/wiki/developers) on our wiki.